TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 ==================================  ==============  ================================================================
 Option                              Default value   Description
 ==================================  ==============  ================================================================
-recluster_outliers                  False           If set to ``True`` reclusterization of outliers is executed
+recluster_outliers                  False           If set to ``True``, reclusterization of outliers is executed
                                                     according to the method defined in **reclusterization** section. detect_outliers                     False           If set, detection of outliers is executed.
 It could be set as a floating point distance threshold or set to ``Auto``.
 See